Code-Institute-Submissions/milestone-project-01/README.md

     - commission
     - skill required
 - A short written brief.
-- There is then a button at the bottom to submit the brief.
+- There is then a **button** at the bottom to submit the brief.

 ### Contact Page

-This page features essential contact information with a Google map on the left, with contact information on the right.
+This page features essential contact information with a **Google map** on the left, with contact information on the right.

-The contact information box features a live link to the email address and Instagram when you click on the text.
+The contact information box features a **live link** to open the email address in a new window, as well as an **Instagram link** to open The Studes Instagram stories when you click on the text.
 The text is larger than the rest of the copy and a different font to draw attention to it, but doesn't use a button design.
 The text overlays a creative themed image, which becomes a solid background in a mobile device to aid accessibility.